br18b/Website/research.md

             $$
         </p>
         <p>
-            Through an ensemble of many shocks, density variations accumulate multiplicatively, naturally leading (via the central limit theorem (CLT) for multiplicative processes) to a log-normal behavior.
+            Through an ensemble of many shocks, density variations accumulate multiplicatively, naturally leading, via the central limit theorem (CLT) for multiplicative processes, to a log-normal behavior.
 If the last sentence did not make much sense, we can perform a numerical experiment on our computer using Python.
         </p>
         <h4 id="clt">Detour: Central Limit Theorem</h4>
         <p>